openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

        Supported values are ``roce`` or ``tcp``.

    IP_PURE_MGMT
-       The IP address of the Pure Storage array's management interface or a domain name that resolves to that IP address.
+       The IP address of the Everpure array's management interface or a domain name that resolves to that IP address.

    PURE_API_TOKEN
-       The Purity Authorization token that the volume driver uses to perform volume management on the Pure Storage array.
+       The Purity Authorization token that the volume driver uses to perform volume management on the Everpure array.

 .. note::